Ancient wisdom a guide to technology in permaculture

 Once, the permaculture critique of both modern and traditional tools and technology would have been informed by the ideas of EF Schumacher.
 Originally called ‘intermediate technology’, it later became known as ‘appropriate technology’.
 Schumacher positioned that technology as intermediate, as existing between hi-tech and traditional tech.
 Hi-tech, he wrote, was costly and difficult for local communities to maintain.
 Traditional tech was less-efficient than intermediate tech.

 An example of the application of intermediate tech might be the traditional cart pulled by horse or ox.
 Modern tech would replace it with a tractor and trailer or other motor vehicle.
 A time-proven technology, the device is less-efficient than it could be because the thin, wood and metal-rimmed, spoked wheels have a lot of rolling resistance and virtually no shock-absorbtion.
 Replace them with wheels from a motor vehicle, and suddenly you have a more-efficient means of transporting a load that has far-less rolling resistance and far more shock-absorbtion.
 That is the intermediate technology approach.

 With the growth in the number of technically-educated people, some of those hi-tech tools are now locally maintainable.
-The skills to mainain computer systems, for example, are widespread.
+The skills to maintain computer systems, for example, are widespread.
 What is needed, as for bicycles, is a store of spares to keep them running as long as possible.
-This is one reason that computers have crept into the appropriate technology field.
+The utility of computerised systems is one reason they have crept into the appropriate technology field.